ShrutiP91/Shruti_TestPlans/CMXApp.md

       +--------------------------+----------------------------------------------------------+--------+
       ```

-## ITP/RI/ICMAH/12: Verify E2E Latency measurement of CMxApp meets the ORAN KPI using OPENVINO
+## ITP/RI/ICMAH/12: Verify E2E Latency measurement of CMxApp meets the ORAN KPI using OpenVINO

 ### Test Summary
-Verify E2E Latency measurement of Intelligent Connection Management for Automated Handover RI meets the ORAN KPI using OPENVINO method.
+Verify E2E Latency measurement of Intelligent Connection Management for Automated Handover RI meets the ORAN KPI using OpenVINO method.
 Handover request processing time should be in range less than 0.01 second.

 ### Prerequisites